lapinek/platform-scripting/README.md

                 }
                 ```

                 The script uses stringified form of this data to populate the `output` input in the form on the page where the client-side script is running.
-When the form is submitted, the value of the input will become available for the server-side scripts as the `clientScriptOutputData` variable.
+When the form is auto-submitted, the posted value becomes available for the server-side scripts as the `clientScriptOutputData` variable.
+(Reference: [Accessing Client-Side Script Output Data](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#scripting-api-authn-client-data)).

+            4. When the HTTP call is complete the form can be submitted.

-            4. To allow for the HTTP call to complete, which is asynchronous operation, automatic submission of the form is delayed via a conventional setting that takes milliseconds.
+            5. If the HTTP call takes too long to complete, the form is automatically submitted after the specified timeout, via a conventional setting that takes milliseconds.

             Select the Save Changes button.